cristeab/dvb-t_scanner/README.md

 Usage: ./scan_channels.py -l \<location\>

 Uses scan utility from http://www.linuxtv.org/wiki/index.php/LinuxTV_dvb-apps.
+In order to install the latest drivers for your
+DVB-T tunner on Linux please use the instructions provided at: http://git.linuxtv.org/media_build.git

 The script creates a text file